Sounder commuter rail: Fares

 Sounder operates under a proof-of-payment system in which passenger fares are checked by Sound Transit employees; passengers enter the fare control area without passing through turnstile barriers.
 Adult passenger fares are calculated based on distance traveled and range from $3.25 to $5.75; the base fare is $3.05 and the distance rate is 5.5 cents per mile, rounded to the nearest 25-cent increment.
 A flat rate of $1 is charged for senior citizens and passengers with disabilities enrolled in the Regional Reduced Fare Permit program, or low-income passengers enrolled in the ORCA Lift program.
 The distance-based fare system was introduced in June 2007 to replace a three-zone fare structure that ranged from $2 to $4 for a one-way adult ticket.
 Since September 2022, all fares for passengers under the age of 19 have been free as part of a statewide program.

 Fares can be purchased as paper tickets at the stations' ticket vending machines, credit or passes loaded on an ORCA card, or through a mobile ticketing app.
-ORCA card users are required to tap before boarding and after arriving at their destination station to calculate the fare, or pay the highest maximum fare by default; the card also provides free transfers to other eligible transit systems within a two-hour window.
+ORCA card users are required to tap their card or device at a card reader before boarding and after arriving at their destination station to calculate the fare, or pay the highest maximum fare by default; the card also provides free transfers to other eligible transit systems within a two-hour window.
+The card readers also accept other forms of contactless payment, including credit and debit cards.
 Sounder fares on the N Line corridor are able to be used on select weekday Amtrak Cascades trains serving Everett, Edmonds, and Seattle as part of the RailPlus program.
 The system, introduced in October 2004 by Sound Transit and Amtrak, allows Sounder riders with monthly passes to redeem Amtrak tickets for Cascades trips, which do not serve Mukilteo station; the Empire Builder is excluded from the program.
 Sound Transit also accepts Amtrak tickets between the three stations as part of the program.